composify-js/composify/packages/website/pages/docs/getting-started.md

 });
 ```

 Make sure this file is imported at the entry point of your app (like `index.tsx` or `app.tsx`).
-For more options and advanced config, see the [Catalog API docs](/docs/api/catalog).
+For more options and advanced config, see the [Catalog docs](/docs/catalog).

 ## Render components